August 31st, Year of our Fair Lord 10, Central City, Capital Mansion

 “It’s an old thing, but do you like it?” the President boasted cheerfully.
 “Got it from Mr. Wheeler.
 I knew it’d look better here.
 I’ve good taste.”

 The President had a special smile for Gheda.
 He was wearing it now and it set her soul aflutter like a butterfly trying to escape a cage.
-She knew her use hadn’t gone overlooked in the early days of his campaign, nor thereafter, but a reminder never hurt anyone, especially her.
+She knew her use hadn’t gone overlooked in the early days of his campaign, nor thereafter, though a reminder never hurt anyone, especially her.

 “But, Ms. Gheda, we do need your final say on the matter at hand,” the President added presently.